pekkis/hardcore-react-training/README.md

 # Hardcore React Training

 Welcome, friend, to my two-day hardcore React Workshop.
-You'll grow some real bones instead of the Backbone.js (pun intended) your rib cage is attached now.
+You'll grow some real bones instead of the backbone.js (pun intended) your rib cage is attached to now.

 This repo also acts as a broilerplate to kickstart a React project with sane defaults, necessary tooling and some reusable, copy-paste-preventing boilerplate stuff.
 It's exactly the same stuff I build my stuff on.